floorford/bootcamp--week-09--react/scripts/01-jsx/README.md

 - Quickly look at directory structure

 ### JSX
+- **Emphasise that we're still just doing JavaScript**: JSX is on top of it
 - Components: one per UI element
 - Components can have sub-components
 - Top level component: `App` in this setup